 Hiring a DUI Defense Lawyer in West Palm Beach

-Many police officers have not adjusted to the times in which we live, when so many people have a camera capable of recording events on them at all times.
+Many police officers have not adjusted to the current times, when so many people have a camera capable of recording events on them at all times.
 Not very long ago, this was unheard of.
 Today, the widespread availability of smartphones has impacted the way law enforcement officers interact with the people they must protect and serve.

 Tensions have risen between law enforcement officers and the general public that may make it more likely you could be arrested for attempting to record a DUI stop.
 If you have been arrested for DUI or for interfering with an officer’s duty, former prosecutor Brian Gabriel with The Law Office of Gabriel & Gabriel will stand up for your rights.

 Attorney Brian Gabriel has more than 30 years of experience providing a comprehensive criminal defense to those accused of a crime in West Palm Beach and surrounding areas.
 He provides close personal attention that is vital to the success of each case.
-Contact Brian Gabriel for a free consultation by calling 561-622-5575 or completing our contact form.
+Contact Brian Gabriel for a free consultation by calling 561-622-5575 or completing a contact form.